Tencent/APIJSON/README.md

 [APIJSONClientApp.apk](http://files.cnblogs.com/files/tommylemon/APIJSON%28ADT%29.apk)

-If you haven't config your Sever yet, you can use my IP address 192.168.1.107(The last number 7 may be reset to any one from 4 to 7 automatically).
+If you haven't config your sever yet, you can use my IP address 192.168.1.107(The last number 7 may be reset to any one from 4 to 7 automatically).
 But it's not stable because of the interruption of power supply every night from 23:00 to 6:00.
 I'll boot my computer and start MySQL and APIJSON Server project if I remember.
 Good lock ^_^

 ### If you have any questions or suggestions about APIJSON, you can send me an e-mail to tommylemon@qq.com.